Tecplot/handyscripts/python/README.md

-Tips for running the Python Scripts in this folder:
+Tips for running these PyTecplot scripts:

 Running a Python script, from GitHub for example, has a couple prerequisites:
 1. You need a 64-bit version of Python 3 installed, such as Python 3.8, which is downloadable from https://www.python.org/downloads/